Some of our Points of Impact

-6. Provide examples such as Greater Piney Grove Baptist Church and Cornerstone Baptist Church work in developing the Spiritual Realignment Outreach and Inreach Ministry.
+6. Provide examples such as Greater Piney Grove Baptist Church and Cornerstone Baptist Church work in developing the DIA's Appeal to all Churches Spiritual Realignment Outreach and Inreach Ministry.

 1 out of 33 children are born with a disability in the U.S according to CDC report 1978 through 2005